Johnson Investment Counsel, Inc.

 Advisors work as a team when designing client portfolios to tap the firm’s collective experience and expertise.
 It describes its process as “sophisticated yet logical and understandable, blending together the art and science of portfolio management.”

 Generally, its equity strategy involves a bottom-up, quantitative approach.
 With fixed income, the firm uses both macro and micro strategies, looking for quality yield and appropriate maturities.

 Johnson Investment collects management fees based on a percentage of the client’s AUM.
+According to a 2018 study of 1,500 firms by RIA in a Box, the average financial advisor's investment advisory fee is 0.95% of AUM.
 Though the firm may waive or negotiate its fees, there is a $5,000 minimum annual fee.
 Here is the tiered fee schedule:

 |Assets under Management||Annual Fee|

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|